Grow Your Own Mustard Greens

 Where to Grow Mustard Greens

-Mustard greens can be grown in either a raised garden bed or containers.
+Mustard greens can be grown in either a raised garden bed or container.
 You can plant them near the edge of your space since they don't get very tall until near the end of their time in the garden.
 (If you're really short on growing space, consider growing mustard greens indoors as microgreens.)

 Ideally, the planting location you select should receive full or partial sun (6 hours of direct sun is ideal).
 Like other leafy greens, however, mustard greens will continue to grow with less sun, though they may not produce as many leaves as they would in a brighter location.

 Before you sow mustard seeds, add a layer of fresh compost to your planting area to ensure your plants have the rich soil they prefer.
 If you're growing mustard greens in a container, you can mix compost with your potting soil.
-(Explore the steps to create your own easy cut-and-come-again salad planter to grow all the mustard greens and lettuces you can eat.
-Here are the best containers for salad gardening.)

 How to Plant Mustard Greens